Tag Archives: Expat Assignments

 Expat Onboarding in the Host Company 90 Days Survival Pack

-Expat Onboarding in the Host Company 90 Days Survival Pack Over the last two decades in Human Resources, I have noticed that a lot of international talents were left frustrated by the process of moving to another country for work.
-I observed that the issues weren’t just financial, but pertained a lot to both the individuals and the company underestimating the challenges involved in moving to a new country.
-Therefore, today I would like to draw on my experience and discuss some important practices for that critical period, the first 90-odd days, of an expat landing in a new country and beginning their onboarding process in the host company.
-1 – Prepared Before You Land Increasingly, in this age of […]
+I have noticed that many international talents were left frustrated by moving to another country for work.
+I observed that the issues weren’t just financial but related to the individuals and the company underestimating the challenges of moving to a new country.
+Therefore, today, I would like to draw on my experience and discuss some important practices for that critical period, the first 90-odd days of an expat landing in a new country and beginning their onboarding process in the host company.
+You can also refer back to this post on Embarking on Your Journey.
+1 – Prepare Before You Land Increasingly, in this age of protectionism, many countries now require you, the ex-pat, and your accompanying family to have […]

 Bringing the Family on Board in Global Mobility